d1on/Sanctuary/cultist nft integration/nftbenefits.md

 Each holder gets 20$ every 8 hours.

-When you take from such a large pool with many investors, and funnel it down to a small exclusive group, it goes from barely noticable to a very sizable amount.
+When you take from such a large pool with many investors, and funnel it down to a small exclusive group, it goes from barely noticeable to a very sizable amount.

 Plus, each of those original 10,000 people have the opportunity at any time to buy a cultist and get an extra 60$, instead of losing the 1$ and getting 999$, they'd get 1059$.